andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/03-norway_day.md

 "Oh no, I don't like *eepas*"

-"See that's where we're different, Tobias, I love *eepas*"
+"See, Tobias, that's where we're different.
+I love *eepas*"

-We continue drinking our &Oslash;, *eepas*, and champagne whilst milling about in Sondre's apartment and jockeying for a good spot on the balcony to soak in the fabulous weather.
+We continue drinking our &Oslash;l, *eepas*, and champagne whilst milling about in Sondre's apartment and jockeying for a good spot on the balcony to soak in the fabulous weather.